DanielCNY/FGL-Benchmark-Study/README.md

 ### 3. Aggregate the full results

-Once the analysis/ folder contains all of the simulations you want to include, run:
+Once the analysis/ folder contains all of the simulations, run:

 python aggregate_results.py

-This script does not run new experiments.
-It only reads the simulation summaries already present in analysis/ and produces the aggregated results.

-## Adding new runs

-To add more results to the benchmark:

-1. update the settings in pyproject.toml
-2. run one simulation with python run_test.py
-3. place the resulting summary files into the appropriate location inside analysis/
-4. keep the existing naming and folder structure consistent
-5. rerun python aggregate_results.py

-If the new files match the existing format and organisation, they will be included automatically in the aggregated outputs.
+This script outputs the aggregated results of all simulations, aswell as various summaries and plots.

 ## Reproducibility